-There's a lot of good reasons to head down rather than up when you're feeling parched.
-Underground it's always party o'clock, because even if it's 2pm, it feels like after dark.
-Plus you have no external cues as to the lateness of the hour so a quick drink can turn into a big night very easily.
+There's a lot of good reasons to head down rather than up to a rooftop bar when you're feeling parched.
+Underground, it's always party o'clock because, even if it's 2pm, it feels like after dark.
+Plus you have no external cues as to the lateness of the hour, so a quick drink can turn into a big night very easily.